-PM Lee Hsien Loong reshuffles Cabinet: 4G leaders now helming two-thirds of ministries
+Cabinet reshuffle: PM Lee Hsien Loong says leadership transition well under way, as 4G leaders come to the fore

 Mr Chan will now oversee the public service, also taking over from DPM Teo.

-The new minister in charge of Muslim Affairs will be Mr Masagos Zulkifli, while Dr Janil Puthucheary will take over responsibility for cyber security matters.
+The new Minister-in-charge of Muslim Affairs will be Mr Masagos Zulkifli, while Dr Janil Puthucheary will take over responsibility for cyber-security matters.
 Dr Yaacob had overseen both portfolios previously.

 To bolster the front bench, four backbenchers have been brought in.